srogmann/jsmud-analysis/README.md

 JSMUD-analysis (_Java simulator multi-user debugger_) is an embedded interpreter of [Java bytecode](https://en.wikipedia.org/wiki/Java_bytecode) written in Java supplemented by a JDWP-debugger-server.
 You can use it to debug Java applications running in environments where you don't want to enable a debugger via JVM arguments.

 The interpreter uses reflection to work on the original objects so one can build an object-tree using the underlying JVM and then execute code working on that tree using JSMUD.
+The interpreter uses class-generation to support INVOKEDYNAMIC and inspection of constructors and static initializers.

-The purpose is to support the analysis of given Java classes in development stages only.
+The purpose is to support the analysis of given Java classes in development stages.
 The module system in JDK 16 and later restricts reflective access against JDK-classes so their internal methods can't be called by a jsmud outside java.base, see [JEP 396](https://openjdk.java.net/jeps/396) and [JEP 403](https://openjdk.java.net/jeps/403).
 But for example the following code runs in JDK 11.

     final Runnable runnable = new Runnable() {
         public void run() {